 Before embarking on the journey of credit making in SWTOR there are two concepts you need to know and use: Opportunity Cost and Credits per Hour or simply Profit per Hour.
 These two concepts should be your two most important factors when deciding how best to accumulate credits.
+Why GPS Vehicle Tracking is crucial for your Business.
+You incur costs for every minute your vehicles are on the road.
+With GPS tracking, you will be able to closely monitor all your vehicles, giving you the necessary information to makes decisions in cuts and adjustments to improve business efficiency.

 Credits per Hour